pierremaw/obsidian-vault-organizer/README.md

 - If any error occurs during the file movement process within the `vault_organizer` function, the script continues to process the next file.
 - Some important functionalities like `create_files_dict`, `topic_search`, and `delete_circular_topics` are imported from other modules, ensure they're present in the same directory.

-## Contributing
-Feel free to fork this repository, make changes, and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ---

-Feedback, issue reports, and pull requests are welcome.
-Happy organizing!